Jacqueline Fahey: Biography

 Of Irish Catholic ancestry, Fahey was born in Timaru in 1929.
 Fahey had strong female role models in her life: her mother was a pianist who attended the Melbourne Conservatoire of Music and worked as a professional pianist for 8 years before returning to New Zealand, and her grandmother taught at a Dominican Convent and was "very good at languages and loved history".
 "These two women were my role models, really," Fahey has commented.
 "They gave me the idea that women were supposed to excel even if it was primarily in the arts."

-When she was eight, her family home, "Machweil", burnt down and Fahey and her three sisters were sent to Teschemakers, a now-closed Catholic boarding school for girls, near Oamaru.
+When she was eight, her family home, "Marchweil", burnt down and Fahey and her three sisters were sent to St Patrick's Dominican College, Teschemakers, Oamaru, a now-closed Catholic boarding school for girls, near Oamaru.
 She then studied at the Canterbury University College School of Art, graduating with a Diploma of Fine Arts in 1952.
 She was taught by Russell Clark, Bill Sutton, and Colin Lovell-Smith.
 At university she also met and befriended Rita Angus, Doris Lusk, and Juliet Peter.
 Though she wasn't influenced stylistically by these artists, she was inspired by their commitment to painting and to the seriousness with which they undertook their work.
 Fahey has commented, "It wasn't so much that they influenced the way I painted.
 What they did was allow me to be professional, to think of it as my life."

 In 1951, Fahey moved to Wellington and in 1956 she married Fraser McDonald, a young psychiatrist who she met at a party at her flat in Wellington.
-During her married life, Fahey, McDonald, and their three daughters lived in houses on the grounds of psychiatric institutions in Australia and New Zealand.
+During her married life, Fahey, McDonald, and their three daughters lived in houses on the grounds of psychiatric institutions in Australia and New Zealand, including the Carrington Hospital.
 Fraser died in 1994.

 Fahey has written two memoirs about her life: Something for the Birds (2006) and Before I Forget (2012).